Chart Color Schemes

 AreaSearch assessment indicates Kempsey faces employment challenges relative to the majority of Australian markets

 Kempsey's workforce is balanced across white and blue-collar jobs, with prominent essential services sectors.
-The unemployment rate was 7.5% in June 2021, showing a 0.7% employment growth over the past year.
+The unemployment rate was 7.5% as of June 2021, showing a 0.7% employment growth over the past year.

-As of June 2025, 6,091 residents are employed, an unemployment rate of 3.8%, which is 0.1 percentage points higher than Rest of NSW's rate of 3.7%.
-Workforce participation in Kempsey is at 43.4%, significantly lower than Rest of NSW's 56.4%.
-Key employment sectors include health care & social assistance, retail trade, and education & training.
-Health care & social assistance is particularly strong, with an employment share 1.3 times the regional level.
+As of June 2025, 6,091 residents are employed, but the unemployment rate is 3.8%, higher than Rest of NSW's 3.7%.
+Workforce participation in Kempsey lags at 43.4%, compared to Rest of NSW's 56.4%.
+Employment is concentrated in health care & social assistance, retail trade, and education & training.
+Health care & social assistance has a strong representation with an employment share 1.3 times the regional level.

-Conversely, professional & technical services show lower representation at 2.5% compared to the regional average of 5.1%.
+Conversely, professional & technical services have lower representation at 2.5% compared to the regional average of 5.1%.
 Many residents commute elsewhere for work based on Census working population data.
-Between June 2024 and June 2025, employment levels increased by 0.7%, labour force grew by 0.9%, leading to a 0.2 percentage point rise in unemployment rate.
-In contrast, Rest of NSW saw employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment rate.
-National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kempsey's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Between June 2024 and June 2025, employment levels increased by 0.7%, while labour force grew by 0.9%, causing unemployment to rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest Kempsey's employment could grow approximately 6.5% over five years and 13.7% over ten years, based on industry-specific projections.

 Frequently Asked Questions - Employment